 Reconstitution & Dilution

-Lumizyme is supplied as a sterile, nonpyrogenic, white to off-white lyophilized cake or powder that must first be reconstituted before administration.
-For more details on Lumizyme reconstitution and dilution, see the Handling & Preparation page.
+LUMIZYME is supplied as a sterile, nonpyrogenic, white to off-white lyophilized cake or powder that must first be reconstituted before administration.
+For Reconstitution and Dilution Instructions, see Section 2.3 of the Full Prescribing Information.

 Administering Infusions